notadeejay/rbc-training/data/Week 6 Day 1/08__Show Your Results__Exercise.md

 uuid: aff4947a-16e6-4b6d-bc55-41fdb9aae512
 ---

-So far, we're sending GET requests to our API and getting a response.
-But our page is still displaying the information from our example responses.
-Instead, we want it to display the information our users search for.
+So we're sending GET requests to our API and getting responses, but our page is still displaying the information from our example responses from last week.
+That's not what we want; we want to display the information our users search for.

 ## Tasks

-- Delete the example response from the top of your file
+- Delete the example response from the top of your `index.js` file
-- Change your code so that instead of displaying information from your example JSON response, it's displaying the response from your GET request
+- Change your code so that instead of displaying information from your example JSON response, it displays the response from your GET request

 ## Tips & Tricks